NetaZuckerman/covid19/README.md

 6. Run pipeline to produce consensus sequences for your samples, and get additional info such as number of reads, depth, coverage, etc. in results/report.txt.
-Run the pipeline on the trimmed fastq files (the pipeline uses the paired files, ignoring singletons).
+Run the pipeline on the trimmed fastq files (the pipeline uses the paired files, ignoring singletons). \
-To run the pipeline with raw fastq files omit the _--trimmed_fq_ flag. \
+-i: input fastq files path
-`bash pipeline.sh --trimmed_fq -i fastq/trimmed/ -r /refs/refseq.fa`
+`bash pipeline.sh -i fastq/trimmed/ -r /refs/refseq.fa`

 # QC.py
 ### Usage: